 When you begin a new project, initially you feel overwhelmed by its enormity.
 You're not sure where to begin.
 You can't see the trees from the forest.
 Better to put it off, right?
 But avoiding unpleasant tasks doesn't make them disappear.

 3. You are chronically late.

 Chronic procrastinators are not exactly known for their punctuality.
-They frequently underestimate the amount of time a task will take, are routinely late to meetings, and are notorious for missing deadlines.
+They frequently underestimate the amount of time a task will take, routinely show up late to meetings, and are notorious for missing deadlines.

-You invest a good amount of time dutifully preparing your things-to-do lists, even including a little box to check off once a task is completed.
+You invest a good amount of time dutifully preparing your to-do lists, even including a little box to check off once a task is complete.
 You feel good about yourself; no one could accuse you of not being organized.
-Except for one problem – the list is growing longer than Pinocchio's nose, and the boxes are not being checked off.
+There's one problem, though – the list is growing longer than Pinocchio's nose, and the boxes are not being checked off.